 - Neuromusculoskeletal health is essential to your lifelong success as a musician. - Practicing and performing music is physically demanding and musicians are susceptible to numerous neuromusculoskeletal disorders. - Some musculoskeletal disorders are related to behavior, others are genetic, still others are the result of trauma or injury.
-Some genetic conditions can increase a person's risk of developing certain behavior-related neuromusculoskeletal disorders. - Many neuromusculoskeletal disorders and conditions are preventable and/or treatable. - Sufficient physical and musical warm-up time is important. - Good posture and correct physical technique are essential. - Regular breaks during practice and rehearsal are vital in order to prevent undue physical stress and strain. - It is important to set a reasonable limit on the amount of time that you will practice in a day. - Avoid sudden increases in practice times. - Know your body and its limits, and avoid "overdoing it." - Maintain healthy habits.
-Safeguard your physical and mental health. - Dav-to-dav decisions impact can vour neuromusculoskeletal health, both now and in the future.
-Since muscle and joint strains and a myriad of other injuries can occur in and out of school, you also need to and take of learn more care your own neuromusculoskeletal health on a daily basis, particularly with regard to your performing medium and area of specialization.
+Some genetic conditions can increase a person's risk of developing certain behavior-related neuromusculoskeletal disorders. - Many neuromusculoskeletal disorders and conditions are preventable and/or treatable. - Sufficient physical and musical warm-up time is important. - Good posture and correct physical technique are essential. - Regular breaks during practice and rehearsal are vital in order to prevent undue physical stress and strain. - It is important to set a reasonable limit on the amount of time that you will practice in a day. - Avoid sudden increases in practice times. - Know your body and its limits, and avoid "overdoing it."

-- If you are concerned about your personal neuromusculoskeletal health, talk with a medical professional. - If you are concerned about your neuromusculoskeletal health in relationship to your program of study, consult the appropriate contact person at your institution.
+- Maintain healthy habits.
+Safeguard your physical and mental health. - decisions Day-to-day can impact neuromusculoskeletal health, both now and in the future.
+Since muscle and joint strains and a myriad of other injuries can occur in and out of school, you also need to and take care more of your neuromusculoskeletal health on a daily basis, particularly with regard to your performing medium and area of specialization. - If you are concerned about your personal neuromusculoskeletal health, talk with a medical professional. - If you are concerned about your neuromusculoskeletal health in relationship to your program of study, consult the appropriate contact person at your institution.